zwave-js/node-red-contrib-zwave-js/README.md

 ZWave-JS is actively  maintained, fast and supports the security command class.

 The node operates in 2 ways : **Managed** and **Unmanaged**

-Managed Mode is easier, less cumbersome to use, but Command Classes
-need to be proactvely developed in the plugin.
+Managed Mode is where the plugin it's self, manages the routine to the correct command class
+and device channel.
+It is easier to undestand.

+Unmanaged Mode, is where the heavy lifting is done by ZWave-JS, it is a little more involved,
-Unmanaged Mode is more involved, cumbersome, but Command Class support is only limited by ZWave-JS.
+but command class support os only limited by ZWave-JS

 ## Managed Mode Examples
 Encpsulate all your commands within a **payload** object.